MANTHAN137/Jarvis/README.md

 # Jarvis
 Jarvis is basic demo of modern Google Assistant or Any well know assistant like Alexa.
 This is possible using the Speech Recognition, Pyttsx3 and etc.  libraries in python.

+Now Combining the Jarvis with one of my previous project which is BillSystem.
+By clicking the button of Jarvis-bot , user can access the bot
 <img width="751" alt="JarvisWithBillSystem" src="https://github.com/MANTHAN137/Jarvis/assets/90518833/30d4e7ba-b254-4b6e-9995-e540fcc1efde">